 Here are essential tips for all pet parents planning to do a winter hike on any of the dog friendly hikes listed in this article:

 All trails change during the winter.
 Increased mud and ice give terrains added slipperiness.
 In addition, hiking itself is different during winter.
 The body consumes more calories as it tries to stay warm which makes short winter hikes rigorous.
-This is why our list of dog friendly hikes for winter only include easy or moderate-difficulty trails.
+This is why our list of dog-friendly hikes for winter only includes easy or moderate-difficulty trails.

 Because winter adds a layer of challenge to hiking, it is best to be prepared and to know all the essential safety tips for winter hiking.

-Look at Recent Reviews of Dog Friendly Trails
+2. Look at Recent Reviews of Dog-Friendly Trails During Winter

-Look at recent reviews from hikers to get an accurate forecast of what a dog friendly trail will be like during winter.
-Websites like AllTrails.com have plenty of active users who post recent reviews about their experience.
+Look at recent reviews from hikers to get an accurate forecast of what a dog-friendly trail will be like during winter.
+Websites like AllTrails.com have numerous active users who post recent reviews about their experience.

-All the destinations on this list of dog friendly hikes during winter require dogs to be leashed.
-And this is good because, in any case, it is recommended for dogs to be kept on a leash during a winter hike.
+All the destinations on this list of dog-friendly hikes during winter require dogs to be leashed.
+In any case, it is generally recommended for dogs to be kept on a leash during a winter hike.
 This lessens the possibility of a dog running off or getting lost — an incident that should be avoided especially during the coldest season of the year.

-The items on this list are arranged based on their distance to Denver — not based on difficulty level.
-For beginner hikers or hikers who have never hiked during the winter, we recommend finding dog friendly trails here that are marked as “easy.”
+The items on this list are arranged based on their distance from Denver — not based on difficulty level.
+For beginner hikers or hikers who have never hiked during the winter, we recommend finding dog-friendly trails here that are marked as “easy.”

 - Park: Matthews Winters Open Space Park